avexyli/Koprulu-Blog/_posts/2024-04-05-crossover-post-rerelease.markdown

     - Overlords now Require Antennae Upgrade to become Detectors
 * Reduced Ultralisk Weapon Attack period from 0.9375 -> 0.8437
 * Reduced Devourer costs from 250 Minerals -> 200 and 150 Vespene -> 125
+* Increased Devourer Supply Cost from 2 -> 3
 * Queen's Parasite now has a duration of 168 seconds.
 * Reduced Hatchery Costs from 300 Minerals -> 250
 * Reduced Hydralisk supply cost from 2 -> 1